jordantoaster/poetry-exemplar/README.md

 - Is Poetry equally suitable for production and EDA / iteration?
     - ANSWER: It will run notebooks etc. fine.

-- How to run Tests?
-(Do I need a MAKEFILE that can be ran inside the venv?)

 - Does Poetry play nice with CI?

-- How to develop in a Poetry venv?

 ## Ideas